 One strength of PKM is the “manual” nature of sense-making activities.
 The act of writing a blog post, a tweet, or an annotation on a social bookmark all force you to think a bit more than clicking once and filing it to an automated system.
 Other sense-making routines, like a weekly review of Twitter favourites and creating Friday’s Finds, encourages reflection and reinforces learning.
 Automating sense-making is antithetical to the rationale behind PKM.

-- Personal – according to one’s abilities, interests & motivation (not directed by external forces).
+- Personal – according to one’s abilities, interests & motivation.

 It’s not PKM if there is no value created, and I’m not sure if it’s curation either.